Career and Job Readiness Sites

 My Next Move - career exploration tool which allows you to search by occupation name or description, by industry, or by work interests.
-This last option activates the O*NET Interest Profiler which can help you find out what your interests are and how they relate to the world of work. .NEW Dec 2011
+This last option activates the O*NET Interest Profiler which can help you find out what your interests are and how they relate to the world of work.
+Updated May 2021

-O*NET Online - includes information about 950 occupations including information on skills, abilities, work activities and interests...great for analysis of student skill gaps
+O*NET Online - includes information about 950 occupations including information on skills, abilities, work activities and interests...great for analysis of student skill gaps.
+Updated May 2021

-The Career Key - A process which helps your to decide on career choices and research these career options.
+The Career Key - A process which helps you to decide on career choices and research these career options

 My MnCareers - career information planning site developed by the State of Minnesota but useful for everyone.
 This site is intentionally easy to use.
 It has three levels including a level for English language learners written at 3rd grade reading level and one for H.S. or GED completers written at grade 6.
 NEW May 2012 - Brocton